mrMohitTiwari/use_PopCorn/README.md

 # UsePopcorn Movie App

-UsePopcorn is a movie app that allows users to discover and explore movies from the OMDB (Open Movie Database) API.
-The app enables users to search for movies, view movie details, and manage their watchlist by saving movies with personal ratings for future viewing.
+UsePopcorn is a movie app built using React, leveraging various React features such as useState, state management, and useEffect hook for data fetching.
+This application allows users to discover and explore movies using the OMDB (Open Movie Database) API.
+Users can search for movies, view movie details, rate movies, and save them to a watchlist for future viewing.

 ## Features